-R R Square Adjusted R Square Durbin-Watson 0.693 ^a 0.480 0.470 2.142
+R R Square Adjusted R Square Durbin-Watson

+0.693 ^a UNI 0.480 0.470 2.142

-- a.
-Predictors: (Constant), Distributive Justice, Procedural Justice, Interactional Justice, Ethical Leadership - b.
+a.
+Predictors: (Constant), Distributive Justice, Procedural Justice, Interactional

+Justice, Ethical Leadership

+b.
 Dependent Variable: Employee Engagement

+"g, is not permi

 The regression equation is significant, F=46.829, p<0.001, indicating that at least one independent variable explains a part of the variation of the dependent variable, so that the regression variation becomes larger, the residual variation decreases, and the model is successfully established.
 (Table 6)